-- Payeezy Payment Gateway: Partnering with First Data will insure that merchants have a reliable and secure merchant services provider.
-Payeezy provides integration into the First Data Clover POS system to help businesses with both e commerce and retail storefronts to manage their sales and inventory.
+- Payeezy: Partnering with First Data will ensure that merchants have a reliable and secure merchant services provider.
+Payeezy provides integration into the First Data Clover POS system to help businesses with both e-commerce and retail storefronts to manage their sales and inventory.

 Best Payment Gateway for Adult Businesses